decentraland/documentation/content/creator/builder/import-items.md

 - [ShareCG](https://www.sharecg.com/)

 {{< hint warning >}}
-**📔 Note**   Pay attention to the license restrictions that the content you download has.
+**📔 Note**:  Pay attention to the license restrictions that the content you download has.
 {{< /hint >}}

 Note that in several of these sites, you can choose what format to download the model in.
 Always choose _.glTF_ format if available.
 If not available, you must convert them to _.glTF_ before you can use them in a scene.
 For that, we recommend importing them into Blender and exporting them with one of the available _.glTF_ export add-ons.